2024 Guide: The Cost of a New Roof - Top 7 Roofing Materials Compared

 Since we have helped thousands of clients over the past few decades.
 We decided to put our experience to work right here for you.
 Whether you choose to use RoofCrafters for your roofing project or another local contractor, we want to be a part of your journey and help educate and inform you so you make a better-informed decision about your upcoming roofing investment.

-There are many factors that go into determining the cost of getting a new roof, so we’ll do our best to make it easy to understand.
+Many factors go into determining the cost of a new roof, so we’ll do our best to make it easy to understand.
 In this article, we'll cover the 3 main factors that determine the cost.
 We'll show examples of the most popular roofing materials used on homes.
 We'll also provide you with the average cost of the top 7 roof materials used.
 We've also put together a short video if you'd rather watch it instead of reading the article.

 Let’s get started, shall we?

-The cost of replacing your roof varies depending on many factors, here are the 3 key factors that are used to determine the price.
+The cost of replacing your roof varies depending on many factors, below are the 3 key factors used to determine the price.

-The most economical and widely used roof materials are asphalt shingles.
+The most economical and cost-effective roofing is asphalt shingles.
 They offer a wide range of styles and colors.
-There are 4 different styles of asphalt shingles for you to choose from.
+There are 4 styles of asphalt shingles for you to choose from.

 The 4 styles of asphalt shingles provide options depending on the particular style or curb appeal that you prefer.
 We found this helps keep within the budget you have set aside.